Medical Aid for Palestinians (MAP)

 - MAP utilizes highly biased and politicized language, accusing Israel of “indiscriminate attacks” and “collective punishment” against the Palestinian population while alleging that Israeli defensive measures are “arbitrary.”

 - MAP focuses on the “nakba” (catastrophe) as a central theme in its work.
-For the “65th nakba anniversary” (2013) MAP dedicated newsletters, reflections, and several articles on the topic.
+MAP has dedicated newsletters, reflections, and several articles on the topic.

 - As a part of the “MAP Films” project, an exhibition, “Whole in the Wall,” by Palestinian artist Khaled Jarrar, made its debut performance at London’s Ayyam Gallery.
 The exhibit aims “to get Westerners to sense the wall’s physical and mental brutality, and to think about its daily impact on life for Palestinians.”